 For more than 50 years, USAID has supported Brazil.
 Today, USAID works closely with the Brazilian government and civil society to build sustainable socio-economic development solutions.

-In Burkina Faso we focus on building the resilience of vulnerable rural residents by:
+USAID is building the resilience of vulnerable rural residents by:

 In light of the transition underway in Burma, USAID sees a need and an opportunity to engage directly with organizations and institutions there to support political reforms, foster ethnic reconciliation and strengthen the capacity of reform-minded individuals and institutions.